Bill Bailey: Television

-Bailey has appeared frequently on the intellectual panel game QI since it began in 2003, alongside host Stephen Fry and regular panellist Alan Davies; he was also the winner of the show's unaired pilot episode.
+Bailey has appeared frequently on the intellectual panel game QI since it began in 2003, alongside host Stephen Fry and regular panellist Alan Davies; he was the winner of the show's unaired pilot episode.
 Other television appearances include a cameo role in Alan Davies' drama series Jonathan Creek as failing street magician Kenny Starkiss and obsessed guitar teacher in the "Holiday" episode of Sean Lock's Fifteen Storeys High.
 He later appeared with Lock again as a guest on his show TV Heaven, Telly Hell.
-He has also appeared twice on Friday Night with Jonathan Ross.
+He appeared twice on Friday Night with Jonathan Ross.
 Bailey also hosted his own show Comic's Choice, which aired in 2011.

-Bailey also presented Wild Thing I Love You which began on Channel 4 on 15 October 2006.
+Bailey presented Wild Thing I Love You, which began on Channel 4 on 15 October 2006.
 The series concentrates on the protection of Britain's wild animals, and has included re-homing badgers, owls and water voles.

-Bailey appeared in the second series of the E4 teenage "dramedy" Skins playing Maxxie's dad, Walter Oliver.
-In episode 1, Walter struggles with his son's desire to be a dancer, instead wishing him to become a builder, which is what he himself does for a living.
-Walter is married to Jackie, played by Fiona Allen.
+In 2008, he played Maxxie's dad, Walter Oliver in episode one of the second series of the E4 teenage "dramedy" Skins Bailey helped Kevin McCloud build his eco-friendly home in the first episode of Grand Designs Live on 4 May 2008,.

-Bailey appeared on the first episode of Grand Designs Live on 4 May 2008, helping Kevin McCloud build his eco-friendly home.
-In 2009, Bailey appeared in the BBC show Hustle as the character "Cyclops", a side-line character.
-In autumn 2009, Bailey presented Bill Bailey's Birdwatching Bonanza.
+In 2009, Bailey appeared as Cyclops in the BBC show Hustle, In autumn 2009, Bailey presented Bill Bailey's Birdwatching Bonanza.

-To continue his foray into natural history, Bailey presented ITV1's half-hour wildlife mini-series Baboons With Bill Bailey.
+Continuing his foray into natural history, Bailey presented ITV1's half-hour wildlife mini-series Baboons With Bill Bailey.
 The series was filmed in Cape Town and spanned eight episodes, with exclusive content available on itvWILD.

 Bill Bailey played Droxil, a Harvest Ranger from the Planet Androzani Major, in the 2011 Christmas Special of Doctor Who, titled The Doctor, the Widow and the Wardrobe.

 In 2009, Bailey presented a project about the explorer and naturalist Alfred Russel Wallace, in the form of an Indonesian travelogue.
-Bailey said in an interview that Wallace had been "airbrushed out of history", and that he feels a "real affinity" with him.
+Bailey said in an interview that Wallace had been "airbrushed out of history", and that he felt a "real affinity" with him.
 In 2013, to coincide with the centenary of Wallace's death, Bailey presented a two-part documentary, Bill Bailey's Jungle Hero, first broadcast on BBC Two on 21 and 28 April 2013.
 He travelled around producing and filming the series in Indonesia and Borneo.

 Bailey took part in the eighteenth series of the televised dancing competition Strictly Come Dancing, broadcast in late 2020.
 He won the competition with his partner, Oti Mabuse, becoming the show's oldest winner at 55, displacing the previous oldest winner Joe McFadden.
 Their win made Mabuse the first dancer to receive the title two years in a row.

+Bailey voiced Grandfather Smed in the 2022 short film The Smeds and the Smoos.